nadrojisk/PythonIDS/project2.md

 ARP is used for mapping an internal LAN network.
 Each host has what is known as an 'ARP Table' where they keep track of internal ip addresses and the MAC address of that particular ip address.

-The reason for the ARP protocol is to help route packets or frames to an individual host.
+ARPs purpose is to map MAC addresses to IP address which helps route packets or frames to an individual host.
-When trying to route messages internally, computers will ask who has a specific IP address.
+To map an IP address to a MAC address computers will need perform ARP requests.
 This request is broadcasted across the **entire** network.
 If a computer has the associated IP address, they will reply to that message with their MAC address.

 The key points to keep in mind in this communication is that these messages are **broadcasted** and are **not** verified.
 ARP poisoning takes advantage of this by first discovering all of the hosts, mapping the network, and determining which hosts are **active**.
 Once the attacker has selected a victim machine, they send replies to ARP requests for the victim machine's IP address - these are known as 'Gratuitous ARP' messages.